darasus/ai-blog/content/the-basics-of-index-investing.md

   team of analysts to scour the market for the best stocks.
 A recent academic study found that a portfolio of passively managed funds had a 99% probability of outperforming an actively managed portfolio over a 10-year period.
+intro: >-
+  Index investing is a strategy that’s gained a lot of attention in recent years.
+It’s been proven by research to be a more cost-effective way to invest than buying individual stocks.
+In fact, most index funds charge significantly less than the average mutual fund.
+   It’s also an effective way of steering your investment dollars toward asset classes that are likely to outperform over the long term — essentially, away from the dangers of company specific risk and toward safer but higher-yield stocks with broader market potential.
+  While there are many different types of indexes, generally speaking, an index is a statistical measure of market performance for a given group of companies or other type of asset.
+An index fund is an investment that aims to track the performance of one or more indexes by holding securities that meet certain criteria as closely as possible.
 ---

 ## What is passive investing?